Rufous bristlebird: Description

-The rufous bristlebird is a medium-sized bird (approximately 77g) that is predominantly brown with a long tail and short rounded wings.
+The rufous bristlebird is a medium-sized bird (approximately 77g) that is predominantly brown, with a long tail and short rounded wings.
 It has a rich rufous coloured head and ear coverts.
 The mantle, back and neck are dark brown with a faint reddish wash and a red-brown rump.
-A light grey marking surrounds the bird’s eye and extends to the bill.
+A light grey marking surrounds the bird's eye and extends to the bill.
 The eyes of the rufous bristlebird are a reddish colour.
 Their legs and feet are a dark brown or grey-brown colour.
 It has a whitish throat with dark scalloping and a grey-brown breast also with scalloping.
-Compared to the east where the scalloping is dark, in the western part of the bird’s range the scalloping is white.
+Compared to the east where the scalloping is dark, in the western part of the bird's range the scalloping is white.
 The rufous bristlebird is a similar size to the blackbird yet is unique due to its distinct features including its long tail, acoustic signals and rufous colour.

 Habitat and distribution

 Rufous bristlebirds are predominately found and distributed across Australia and its states.
-Formally, they also ranged within southern Western Australia, however, now they only reside across coastal regions of western Victoria and south-eastern South Australia.
+Formerly, they also ranged within southern Western Australia, however, now they only reside across coastal regions of western Victoria and south-eastern South Australia.
 Well-known locations are near the Murray River mouth in South Australia, and Portland and Port Fairy in Victoria.
-The rufous bristle bird was found to have a slow recolonization rate.
-They have also been located in heathlands, on coastal clifftops and in low-lying forested valleys in the Otaway Ranges of south-western Victoria.
+The rufous bristlebird was found to have a slow recolonization rate.
+They have also been located in heathlands, on coastal clifftops and in low-lying forested valleys in the Otway Ranges of south-western Victoria.
 The first records of the rufous bristlebird within the heath were in 1985 and the next one in 1981.
 Prior to these dates, there had been wildfires that swept through this region in South Australia.
 The first records were located at Salt Creek, which was one of the few lightly-burnt areas in this region that could have provided a safe shelter and supportive habitat.

 Their preferred habitat is in dense shrubland and heathlands amongst a diverse range of plant species.
 They are also commonly found within forests where there is an understory of bracken and/or shrubs.
 The bird can be detected running or flying short distances, darting in and out of the relatively dense understory in which it shelters and feeds.
 The rufous bristlebird also lives near thick and natural vegetation.
 Vegetation structures are a superior predictor of habitat for the rufous bristlebird.
 Bristlebirds as a whole have habitats that are dominated by environmental weeds.
 Acacia sophorae and Leptospermum laevigatum are both weeds that meet the necessities of the vegetation structure of bristlebirds, as well as rufous bristlebirds.
 Environmental weeds must be taken into consideration for future habitats of the rufous bristlebird with stable management.